Forgetful Heart: Live performances

 Dylan played "Forgetful Heart" live 234 times on the Never Ending Tour between 2009 and 2015.
 The song's live debut occurred at Summerfest in Milwaukee, Wisconsin on July 1, 2009, a recording of which was made available to stream on Dylan's official website that same month.
 Unlike the full, electric sound of the original studio performance, Dylan has favored a sparse arrangement (driven by finger-picked acoustic guitar, harmonica and Donnie Herron on viola instead of banjo) for the song's live outings.
-Dylan's last performance of the song (to date) took place at Donostia Arena 2016 (Illunbe) in San Sebastián, Spain on July 11, 2015.
+Dylan's last performance of the song (to date) took place at Talking Stick Resort Amphitheatre in Phoenix, AZ on July 13, 2025.

 Notable covers

 English jazz singer Barb Jungr covered the song and released it as a single in 2021.